UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 TXU Energy’s Smart Home Perks

-TXU leans heavily into technology and home automation.
-They offer a highly rated mobile app, giving you real-time insights into your usage so you aren’t surprised when the bill arrives.
-They also frequently bundle their plans with smart thermostats (like ecobee or Nest) or home warranty protections for your A/C and appliances.
-If you love tracking data or want a “set it and forget it” smart home setup, TXU provides the tools to make that happen.
+Conversely, TXU leans heavily into modern convenience, home automation, and technological upgrades.
+They routinely bundle their premium plans with excellent smart home accessories.
+It is common to find TXU promotions that include free or heavily discounted smart thermostats (like ecobee or Google Nest) or even included home warranty protections for your crucial appliances.
+If you love optimizing your home environment or simply want a “set it and forget it” smart tech setup, TXU provides the advanced tools to make that happen seamlessly.

 TXU Energy Plans and Pricing